-High school students enrolled in SWCC's Career Academy programs have the opportunity to complete a year of college while still in high school.
-The student attends a college class during part of his or her school day, and spends the remainder of their day at his or her high school taking required and articulated classes.
+High school students enrolled in SWCC's career academy programs have opportunities to complete a year of college while still in high school.
+Students attend a college class during part of their school day, and spend the remainder of the day at their high schools taking required and articulated classes.

 Benefits: